ali-kiyani/SafeTech/README.md

 2) Click on Login.
 <img src="./readme_assets/web/1.jpeg" alt="Your image title" width="200"/>

-SKIP TO 4
 3) Now you are in Dashboard.
-All the requests will be shown here.
+All the requests will be shown here.<br/>
 "Pending" will have all the requests waiting for approval (After approval the camera search using AI will start).
 <img src="./readme_assets/web/2.png" alt="Your image title" width="200"/>

 4) For demo purpose you can see old requests that are already processed and report generated.
 (It can take sometime for processing due to AI Algorithms running)